mohamdio/Arabic-Webfonts/readme.txt

 An easy way to add Arabic fonts to any theme without coding using WordPress Customizer.
 This plugin integrates with the WordPress Customizer so you can preview all Arabic fonts on your site in realtime.
 It's compatible with any theme.

 It also allows you to create custom font controls in the plugin admin page area to control particular css selectors.
 Once created, these custom font controls are instantly available in the customizer no coding required!

+The plugin depend on " Arabic fonts library " from : http://fontface.me/

 = Plugin Features =
 * An easy way to add Arabic fonts to your site.